ssp21/ssp21-spec/ssp21.md

 ### Initialization

-Sessions are initialized after a successful key negotiation handshake with the tuple of arguments (RXSK, TXSK, time_session_init, verify, prepare) as defined below:
+Upon complete of a successfully authenticated handshake, the communication session is initialized (or possibly reinitialized) with the following arguments:

-* **RXSK** - A session key used to validate received messages.
+* **RXSK** - A session key used to authenticate decrypt received messages.

-* **TXSK** - A session key used to prepare transmitted messages.
+* **TXSK** - A session key used to sign/encrypt transmitted messages.

 * **time_session_init**  - The time the session was considered initialized in the local relative time base.

+* **read** - A function used to authenticate (and possibly decrypt) a received message's payload.

+* **write** - A function used to authenticate (and possibly encrypt) a transmitted message's payload.

+* **nonce_func** - A function used to verify the message nonce.

 The session shall also always maintain a few additional variables initialized internally:

 * A 2-byte incrementing nonce (*n*) always initialized to zero, one for each session key.